 Slept until: 6:30am

 This was a Friday night and the night we decided would be best to start dummy weaning.
-We spoke to both girls about Dummy Fairies during the day and introduced the idea that a fairy comes to collect the dummies and leaves a little gift as a thank you present.
-We let Penny know that it was up to her when the Dummy Fairy came.
-We had had a particularly unsettled day on this Friday and Penny had had a long, late day sleep so consequently we decided not to push the issue any further.
-Penny went to sleep this night with her dummy.
+We spoke to both girls about Dummy Fairies during the day and introduced the idea that a fairy comes to collect the dummies.
+We let our daughter know that it was up to her when the Dummy Fairy came.
+We had had a particularly unsettled day on this Friday and she had had a long, late day sleep so consequently we decided not to push the issue any further.
+She went to sleep this night with her dummy.

 Day 2: Giving the Dummies to The Fairy